yongfook/zipsell/README.md

 figaro heroku:set -e production
 ```

-The last line updates heroku with the `ENV` config in `config/application.yml`.
+The last line updates the remote heroku server with the `ENV` config in `config/application.yml`.

 You will need to run this command again if you change your production config.

 ## Built With